 There are various categories of Honors recognition awarded at graduation.
-University Honors students complete a four-year curriculum, as described below.
-Honors in Major graduates complete a two-year curriculum of enriched work in their departments, excluding the Discovery component of the Honors Program.
-No award is given for completion of Discovery Honors courses alone; either Honors in Major or Interdisciplinary Honors work is required to graduate with University Honors.
+The four-year University Honors curriculum is comprised of Discovery Honors courses plus either Departmental or Interdisciplinary Honors experiences.
+Departmental Honors is a two-year curriculum of enriched work in an academic department, and can be pursued either as a part of the University Honors Program or on its own.
+Interdisciplinary Honors is made up of three high-impact experiences plus a thesis.
+No award is given for completion of Discovery Honors courses alone; either Departmental Honors or Interdisciplinary Honors work is required to graduate with University Honors.

-The Office of Admissions identifies a number of qualified incoming freshmen to be admitted to the honors program.
-In addition, Freshmen whose grades are in the top 10% of their college classes are invited to join the program in January.
+The Office of Admissions identifies a number of qualified incoming first-year students to be admitted to the Honors Program.
+In addition, first-years whose grades are in the top 10% of their year in each college are invited to join the program in January.
 Students may also petition to join the program if they have a GPA of at least 3.5.
-Admission to Honors in Major is determined by each department, but in most cases does not require an invitation or application.
+Admission to Departmental Honors is determined by each department; many require no invitation or application.

 Required courses and experiences

 - One course must be an Honors Inquiry Seminar, with the course number 444.